What You Should Know

 Young people who witness or commit acts of cruelty to animals may disclose these at school.
-If that should happen, here are some points to keep in mind.
+If that should happen, here are some points to keep in mind:

 - Families in which pets are abused or neglected have a higher occurrence of child abuse or neglect.

-- In a Alberta study (2012) of animal abuse in domestic violence situations, 85% of women reported that their children witnessed the threat or harm to the animal.
+- In an Alberta study (2012) of animal abuse in domestic violence situations, 85% of women reported that their children witnessed the threat or harm to the animal.
 In half of those cases, it was the child’s own pet.

 - Children who are allowed to harm animals without penalty are more likely to commit violent acts later in life.